build-on-aws/the-grad-project/README.md

 ## The Grad Project

 This repository contains the links to code samples related to a series of video interviews conducted by AWS Developer Relations.
-Choose a notebook and open it in [SageMaker Studio Lab](https://studiolab.sagemaker.aws/), a free platform where you can run machine learning experiements.
+Choose a notebook and open it in [SageMaker Studio Lab](https://studiolab.sagemaker.aws/), a free platform where you can run machine learning experiments.
 Note: it might take a few days for you to gain access to the Lab environment.
 Follow the notebook instructions for alternate paths to run the project.

 ![The Grad Project](/images/banner.png)